About the park

-Tjukurpa, which includes cultural stories and lore, is vital to understanding the cultural significance of Southern Adelaide, and will profoundly influence the way the new Glenthorne National Park is managed.
+Tjukurpa, which includes cultural stories and lore, is vital to understanding the cultural significance of southern Adelaide, and profoundly influences the way Glenthorne National Park is managed.

 Heritage and European History

-The new Glenthorne National Park will include a number of historically important areas that will be preserved as part of the park.
+Glenthorne National Park-Ityamaiitpinna Yarta has a number of historically important areas that will be preserved as part of the park.

-The Glenthorne property has a rich history, settled in 1839 by the state’s first police commissioner Major Thomas Shuldham O’Halloran.
-It has been used as a farm, a training ground for military horses in WWI, a research facility from 1949, and is now set to become a heritage precinct within Glenthorne National Park.
+The park has a rich history, colonised in 1839 by the state’s first police commissioner Major Thomas Shuldham O’Halloran.
+It has since been used as a farm, a training ground for military horses in WWI, and a research facility from 1949.

 Each of these phases of history are reflected in the historical building remains on the site, dating back to the 1950s.